About the course

 - Thirsk School and Sixth Form College, Thirsk

 - Hambleton and Richmondshire Pupil Referral Service (a WRA partner school used for school experience days but trainees will not undertake school placements here)

 Trainees undertake 2 contrasting placements in our partner schools: Placement 1 from September to Christmas and Placement 2 from January to June.

 When deciding which schools our trainees will have their placements in, we take into account a number of factors including trainee home location and transport arrangements (ie. do you have your own vehicle or are you reliant on public transport?).
 We will not place trainees in a school where daily distance from home to school was excessive or impractical.
 However, we do also have to take into account accommodating the rest of the cohort and the needs of our partner schools (not all schools are able to offer placements in all subjects).
-In addition to their 2 placements, trainees will also have an opportunity to visit the Hambleton & Richmondshire PRS for a paired day visit plus have School Experience Days in some of our other partner schools as part of our professional Studies programme.
+Not all WRA partner schools are able to provide placements for all subjects & therefore on occasions, it may be necessary for trainees to undertake placements in non-WRA schools.
+In addition to their 2 placements, trainees will also have an opportunity to visit the Hambleton & Richmondshire PRS for a paired day visit plus have School Experience Days in some of our other partner schools as part of our Professional Studies programme.

 During their school placements trainees will be expected to cover the 11-16 age range plus obtain experience of some 11-18 as well during their course.

 - Honours degree in chosen subject at 2.2 or above.
-If degree subject is not fully in the subject applied for, candidate may be required to complete a subject knowledge enhancement (SKE); this would become a condition from any offer made at interview.
+If degree subject is not fully in the subject applied for, but applicant holds an A Level in the subject & can demonstrate subject experience, applicant may still be considered & if successful at interview, such an applicant is likely to be required to complete a subject knowledge enhancement (SKE); this would become a condition from any offer made at interview.